akshjain83/distributed-os-fun/Unix-Shell/README.md

 The prompt should be the string "tsh>" (do not include the quotation marks).
 The command line typed by the user should consist of a name and zero or more arguments, all separated by one or more spaces.
 If name is a built-in command, then tsh should handle it immediately and wait for the next command line.
 Otherwise, tsh should assume that name is the path of an executable file, which it loads and runs in the context of an initial child process (In this context, the term job refers to this initial child process). tsh need not support pipes ( | ) or I/O redirection (< and >).

+Unix shells also provide various built-in commands that support job control.
+For example:
+jobs: List the running and stopped background jobs. bg : Change a stopped background job to a running background job. fg : Change a stopped or running background job to a running in the foreground. kill : Terminate a job.

 Typing ctrl-c (ctrl-z) should cause a SIGINT (SIGTSTP) signal to be sent to the current foreground job, as well as any descendants of that job (e.g., any child processes that it forked).
 If there is no foreground job, then the signal should have no effect.
 If the command line ends with an ampersand &, then tsh should run the job in the background.
 Otherwise, it should run the job in the foreground.